Keyword Planner: Search for new keywords

 - Sign in to your Google Ads account.

-- In the upper right corner, click the tools icon , then under "Planning," click Keyword Planner.
+- In the upper right corner, click the Tools & settings icon , then under "Planning," click Keyword Planner.

 - Type or paste one or more of the following in the “Find new keywords” search box and, on your keyboard, press “Enter” after each one: